ekshaks/ragpipe/README.md

 Note: For CUDA support on Windows/Linux you might need to install PyTorch with CUDA compiled.
 For instructions follow https://pytorch.org/get-started/locally/

-## Key Ideas

-**Representations**.
-Choose the query/document fields as well as how to represent each chosen query / document field to aid similarity/relevance computation (*bridges*) over the entire document repository.
-Representations can be text strings, dense/sparse vector embeddings or arbitrary data objects, and help *bridge* the gap between the query and the documents.

-**Bridges**.
-Choose a *pair* of query and document representation to *bridge*.
-A bridge serves as a relevance indicator: one of the several criteria for identifying the relevant documents for a query.
-In practice, several bridges together determine the degree to which a document is relevant to a query.
-A bridge is a ranker and top-k selector, rolled into one.
-Computing each bridge creates a unique ranked list of documents with respect to the relevance criteria.

-**Merges**.
-Specify how to combine the bridges, e.g., combine multiple ranked list of documents into a single ranked list using rank fusion.

-**Data Model**.
-A hierarchical data structure that consists of all the (nested) documents.
-The data model is created from the original document files and is retained over the entire pipeline.
-We compute representations for arbitrary nested fields of the data, without flattening the data tree.

 ## Querying with Ragpipe